GuiMarion/Exercises-PureData/README.md

      open main.pd

-This is what you should see.
+## Part1: Tools

+The first part consists in making some tools for pd: a clock that gives the time, a multipouet that is a counter in which we wan change the step and the range, a duck effect, and an fft.
+This is what you should see when you open the main.

 ![alt text](figures/main_Part1.png "pd main Part1")